amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 <hr>

-### # virtio interface: the mandatory component of virtio device
+### # virtio interface: mandatory component of virtio dev
-this section will introduce the basic components of virtio interface, and describe how virtio dev & drv communicate with each other by them.
+this section will introduce the basic components of virtio interface, and describe how virtio dev & drv communicate with each other through it.

 $ 1 device status field (the traffic light)
-the dev status field is a sequence of bits the dev & drv used to for their init, which act like traffic lights, the status of dev is indicated by set and clear the bits:
+it is a sequence of bits which is used by dev & drv for their init. the bits act like traffic lights, and status of dev is indicated by set & clear the bits:

 1.1 guest drv set the bit ACKNOWLEDGE (0x1) in device status field to indicate the ack for the dev, and set the bit DRIVER (0x2) to indicate the init is in progress.